bigbluebutton/bigbluebutton-api-php/docs/src/api_calls/meetings.md

 if (!$createMeetingResponse->success()) {
     throw new \Exception($createMeetingResponse->getMessage());
-} else {
+}

 // steps once meeting has been created
-}
 ```

 #### Customized meeting